 It’s no secret that we are in a crisis.
-Our planet is in desperate need of our help to reverse the damage we have caused.
+Our planet is in desperate need of our help to reverse the damage that we have caused.
 Though our love affair with overconsumption and excess waste is much to blame it isn’t the only contributing factor to climate change and a dying ecosystem.
 This is when I’d usually point out pollution, toxic waste and yadda, yadda.
-Absolutely those too are important and while I believe many people are aware of why we’re here, we don’t do a very good job of framing the how.
-The conversation and hyper emphasis usually goes something like- people are the worst, we really messed up, use this metal straw and canvas bag and it’ll mostly be alright.
+Absolutely those, too are important, and while I believe many people are aware of why we’re here, we don’t do a very good job of framing the how.
+The conversation and hyper emphasis usually goes something like- people are the worst, we really messed up, use this metal straw and canvas bag and it’ll mostly be alright someday.
 However, it isn’t that simple.
-Not that you actually believe that rubbish but that is how it’s sold.
-Keyword being sold.
+Not that you actually believe that rubbish, but that is how it’s sold.
+Keyword sold.

 The Heart of the issue